Skip to main content

 Advantage: Nutrafol

-Both Nutrafol and Hers have online chat support, which we love to see; compared to telephone and especially email, it drastically cuts down the response turnaround time and allows each party to convey their question or answer as clearly as possible.
-However, with Hers, the rub is that online chat support is only for existing patients.
+Both Nutrafol and Hers offer online chat support, which we love to see; compared to telephone and especially email, it drastically reduces the response time and allows each party to convey their question or answer as clearly as possible.
+With Hers, however, the rub is that online chat support is only for existing patients.
 If you’re only a prospective customer, you’ll have to submit your question through the query portal and then wait for an email.
 (Of course, you have to find the query portal first.
 Here’s a link so you don’t have to go hunting for it.)

 Nutrafol’s chat feature doesn’t have any such obstacle.
-You can activate the chat from any page on the company website, and after typing “agent” a few times, you’ll connect with a representative within a minute.
-That was our experience, anyway.
-The connection interval may be longer during times of high customer support volume, but our testers have thankfully avoided those periods.
+You can activate the chat from any page on the company website, and after entering “agent,” you’ll connect with a representative.
+Just make sure you’ve deactivated any ad blockers on the Nutrafol site, and note that the connection interval may be longer during times of high customer support volume.

 What are Nutrafol and Hers?